skimotv/SkimoMeetingRecorder/README.rst

 run the script with the -n flag: ./CI/full-build-macos.sh -b -n
 5. To create an app-bundle without building Skimo Smart Meeting Recorder again, run the script with the -s flag: ./CI/full-build-macos.sh -s -b
+6. Create a directory SkimoImg in Desktop
+7. Copy the bundle to a directory cp -R Skimo.app  ~/Desktop/SkimoImg
+8. Create an image from the folder SkimoImg using Disk Utility
+9. xcrun altool --notarize-app    --primary-bundle-id "tv.skimo.smartmeeting.recorder" --username <Apple Username> --password <application password and not your appleid> --file ~/Desktop/SkimoImg.dmg

 .bashrc
 =======